phoenixframework/phoenix/guides/security.md

 ### Action Re-Use CSRF

 Most descriptions of CSRF focus on state changing POST requests and the need for random tokens, as was just covered.
 Is CSRF possible with a GET request?
-Yes, in fact it’s worse than a POST request, because GET requests should never be used to perform state changing actions in a web application (place an order, transfer money, etc).
+Yes, GET requests should never be used to perform state changing actions in a web application (place an order, transfer money, etc) because they cannot be protected against CSRF in the same way POST requests can.

 Consider the following form: